grantmd/spacetraders-mcp/README.md

 - "Jump ship SHIP_1234 to system X1-AB12"
 - "Use jump gate to send my ship to the distant system"

+#### `find_waypoints`

+Find waypoints in a system by specific traits or facilities.
+Perfect for discovering shipyards, marketplaces, mining sites, and other key locations.

+**Parameters:**
+- `system_symbol` (string, required): System symbol to search in (e.g., 'X1-FM66')
+- `trait` (string, required): Trait to search for (e.g., 'SHIPYARD', 'MARKETPLACE', 'ASTEROID_FIELD', 'JUMP_GATE')
+- `waypoint_type` (string, optional): Filter by waypoint type (e.g., 'PLANET', 'MOON', 'ASTEROID')

+**Usage Examples:**
+- "Find all shipyards in system X1-FM66"
+- "find_waypoints system_symbol=X1-FM66 trait=MARKETPLACE"
+- "Show me asteroid fields for mining in X1-ABC123"

+#### `system_overview`

+Get a comprehensive overview of a system including all facilities, waypoints, and strategic opportunities.
+Includes shipyard details if available.

+**Parameters:**
+- `system_symbol` (string, required): System symbol to analyze (e.g., 'X1-FM66')
+- `include_shipyards` (boolean, optional): Whether to include detailed shipyard information (default: true)

+**Usage Examples:**
+- "Give me an overview of system X1-FM66"
+- "system_overview system_symbol=X1-ABC123"
+- "Analyze the facilities and opportunities in my current system"

+#### `current_location`

+Analyze where your ships are currently located and what facilities are nearby.
+Provides strategic recommendations based on your fleet's positions.

+**Parameters:**
+- `include_nearby` (boolean, optional): Include nearby waypoints and facilities in the same system (default: true)
+- `ship_symbol` (string, optional): Analyze specific ship only (otherwise analyzes all ships)

+**Usage Examples:**
+- "Where are my ships and what's nearby?"
+- "current_location"
+- "Analyze the location of ship SHIP_1234"

+## 🎯 Recommended Claude Desktop Prompts

+### For New Players
+- "Show me my current situation and recommend next steps"
+- "Find the nearest shipyard and tell me what ships are available"
+- "What trading opportunities are available in my current system?"

+### For System Exploration
+- "Explore system X1-[SYSTEM] and identify the best opportunities"
+- "Find all mining sites in my current system"
+- "Show me a complete overview of system X1-[SYSTEM]"

+### For Fleet Management
+- "Analyze my fleet locations and suggest optimizations"
+- "Which of my ships need fuel or are at capacity?"
+- "What should I do with my docked ships?"

+### For Trading and Commerce
+- "Find the best trading routes in my current system"
+- "Show me market prices at all marketplaces in X1-[SYSTEM]"
+- "Where can I sell goods for the highest profit?"

 ## Testing

 The project includes comprehensive tests covering both unit tests and integration tests.
 Tests have been converted from shell scripts to native Go tests for better reliability and maintainability.